iecya/js-app/README.md

 ### General comments

-On page load a request is sent to the server to get product databased on product id; the product id is randomly selected.
+On page load a request is sent to the server to get product's data based on product id; the product id is randomly selected.

 #### Test requirements